guardian/frontend/docs/02-architecture/06-client-side-architecture.md

 #### pageConfig

 If you put `guardian.config` in your console, you will see the JS config containing information about analytics, modules, switches, tests and the page.
-This config object is initally populated serverside and topped-up client side (ie: information about the user is only available client-side)
+This config object is initially populated serverside and topped-up client side (i.e.: information about the user is only available client-side)

 The initial config structure is defined in [config.scala.js](https://github.com/guardian/frontend/blob/master/common/app/templates/inlineJS/blocking/config.scala.js) and [javaScriptConfig.scala.js](https://github.com/guardian/frontend/blob/master/common/app/templates/javaScriptConfig.scala.js).